-MLS Surfaces Moving-Least Squares surfaces are a popular way to define a smooth surface from a finite set of samples [1, 2, 5, 11].
+MLS Surfaces Moving-Least Squares surfaces are a popular way to define a smooth surface from a finite set of samples [AA03,ABCO\01,AK04,FCOS05].
 Most of them work precisely in terms of a projection operator, the fixed points of which are taken to be the resulting surface.
 These definitions are in general suitable for our algorithm.
-The original MLS surface [2] is defined in terms of a non-linear optimization, and so it is non-trivial to compute any differential properties.
-We then estimate normals and curvatures as described in [24].
+The original MLS surface [ABCO\01] is defined in terms of a non-linear optimization, and so it is non-trivial to compute any differential properties.
+We then estimate normals and curvatures as described in [SFS05].

-Linear MLS Surfaces We have also implemented a linear formulation of MLS surfaces, which take points and oriented normals as input [1].
-We exploit here the formulation as an implicit surface to compute differential properties exactly.
+Linear MLS Surfaces We have also implemented a linear formulation of MLS surfaces, which take points and oriented normals as input [AA03].
+This formulation defines the surface as a level set of an implicit function.
+Since there is no non-linear optimization in the evaluation of the implicit function, we are able to compute the differential properties of the surface exactly.
 Implementing the computation of the Hessian of the projected point explicitly would be very tedious and error-prone.
 Instead, we use C++ metaprogramming to automatically compute the expressions.
 We use a class that essentially encodes the behavior of the chain rule in calculus.
 Additionally, since all the expansion is done at compile-time, the compiler can optimize redundant expressions.
-We have measured the performance to be similar to the previously described methods used in meshes and non-linear MLS.
+We have measured the performance to be similar to the previously described methods used in meshes and nonlinear MLS.

-Figure 6: A sample of the results of our algorithm.
+Figure 5: A sample of the results of our algorithm.
 From left to right we show remeshes of the Happy Buddha, the Feline, Pensatore, a Marching Cubes reconstruction of a pelvis bone used for a biomechanics simulation, and the head of Michelangelo's David.